 - Estrogen containing birth control pills and hormone replacement therapy can increase the risk.

 There are other risk factors that aren’t preventable, such as aging, family history, gender, and having had a previous stroke.

 The symptoms of a TIA vary depending on which arteries are obstructed.
 The most common location of blockage is in the carotid artery system.
 The two carotid arteries supply blood to the two sides of the brain.
 If one of them is blocked, there may be symptoms in the eye on the side of the blocked arteries, or symptoms affecting the opposite side of the body.

 A blockage in the left carotid artery, for example, could cause temporary blindness in the left eye or paralysis of the right side of the face and the right arm and leg, or a loss of speech (inability to speak normally or understand speech).

-Instead of complete blindness, many people suffer blurring or dimming of vision like a shade or veil slowly descending across their field of vision (the medical term for this is amaurosis fugax).
+Instead of complete blindness, many people suffer blurring or dimming of vision (usually in one eye) like a shade or veil slowly descending across their field of vision (the medical term for this is amaurosis fugax).

 TIAs may come alone or in a series.
 Some people get several in a year, and a few get them daily.
 The more TIAs you get, the more likely you are to suffer a full-scale stroke.

-In special circumstances, an anticoagulant medication called warfarin or heparin may be prescribed for stroke prevention.
+In special circumstances, an anticoagulant medication may be prescribed for stroke prevention.
 Other medications such as blood pressure-lowering agents and cholesterol-lowering agents may be considered for long-term stroke risk reduction.